-- Approval of the annual and half-yearly financial reports; - Approving and monitoring the progress of major capital expenditure, capital management, and acquisitions and divestitures: - Ensuring that any significant corporate risks that arise are identified, assessed, appropriately managed and monitored; - Ensuring appropriate resources are available to senior executives; and - Reporting to security holders.
+- Approval of the annual and half-yearly financial reports; - Approving and monitoring the progress of major capital expenditure, capital management, and acquisitions and divestitures; - Ensuring that any significant corporate risks that arise are identified, assessed, appropriately managed and monitored; - Ensuring appropriate resources are available to senior executives; and - Reporting to security holders.

-Full details of the Board's role and responsibilities are contained in the Board Charter, a copy of which is contained on the Company's website at the Corporate Governance Section.
+Full details of the Board's role and responsibilities are contained in the Board Charter at https://highcom.group/corporate-governance/.

-Council Recommendation 1.2: A listed entity should undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election as a Director and in addition should disclose all material information in its possession relevant to a decision on whether or not to elect or re-elect a Director.
+Council Recommendation 1.2: A listed entity should undertake appropriate checks before appointing a person or putting forward to security holders a candidate for election as a Director and, in addition, should disclose all material information in its possession relevant to a decision on whether or not to elect or re-elect a Director.

-The Company has adopted a policy as developed by the Nomination Committee for the selection and appointment of Directors.
-This policy defines procedural processes for the appointment of new Directors and the re-election of incumbent Directors.
-As part of this process, the Company undertakes appropriate background checks on all candidates being considered for appointment.
-Directors are appointed based on the specific governance skills required by the Company to fill Board vacancies when they arise.
-The Company discloses all material information to security holders in its possession relevant to a decision on whether or not to elect or re-elect Director.
-This is achieved primarily through the release of information contained within the Notice of Annual General Meeting of the Company covering motions on the election and re-election of Directors.
+The Company has implemented a policy developed by the Nomination Committee for the selection and appointment of Directors.
+This policy outlines the procedures for appointing new Directors and re-electing current ones.
+As part of this process, the Company conducts appropriate background checks on all candidates under consideration.
+Directors are chosen based on the specific governance skills needed to fill Board vacancies as they occur.
+The Company ensures that all relevant material information is disclosed to security holders to assist in decisions regarding the election or re-election of Directors.
+This information is primarily shared through the Notice of the Annual General Meeting, which details motions on Director elections and re-elections.

-Council Recommendation 1.3: A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment
+Council Recommendation 1.3: A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.